 - Sites engaged in the business of operation or maintenance of environmental plants

 2. Environmental Management Strategy Committee

-The Environmental Management Strategy Committee is comprised of the executive vice president and is comprised of all inside Directors, the General Manager of Planning and Control Headquarters, the General Manager of Manufacturing Headquarters, the General Manager of Research and Development Headquarters, the General Manager of Procurement Headquarters, and the General Manager of CSR Planning and Coordination Headquarters.
-The Committee discusses the medium- and long-term direction of the Kubota Group’s environmental management, such as medium- and long-term targets and key measures in light of global environmental issues such as climate change and the business environment.
+The Environmental Management Strategy Committee is comprised of the President and is comprised of all inside Directors, the General Manager of Planning and Control Headquarters, the General Manager of Manufacturing Headquarters, the General Manager of Research and Development Headquarters, the General Manager of Procurement Headquarters, and the General Manager of CSR Planning and Coordination Headquarters.* The Committee discusses the medium- and long-term direction of the Kubota Group’s environmental management, such as mediumand long-term targets and key measures in light of global environmental issues such as climate change and the business environment.
 It determines priority items and plans that should be carried out in order to reduce environmental impacts and risks, and to enhance the lineup of environment-friendly products.
-In 2018, the Environmental Management Strategy Committee was held in May and November.
+In 2019, the Environmental Management Strategy Committee was held in May and November.

 The results of the committee meetings are reported to the Board of Directors and the Executive Officers’ Meeting, and are distributed throughout the Group.
 It also promotes management based on the plan-do-check-action (PDCA) cycle by assessing and analyzing the progress of the entire Group’s environmental conservation activities and reflecting the results when formulating new plans and policies.
 We will continue to promote swift environmental management led by members at the management level.

 - General managers are either directors or executive officers.

 3. Environmental Manager Conferences